All Episodes

 Okay.

-And Lou is now saying the same guy, yeah, the one that I'm talking about here.
+And Lou is now saying, the same guy, yeah, the one that I'm talking about here.

-Fire Muller, civil unrest will be the result.
+You fire Mueller, civil unrest will be the result.

 He's saying that, you know, members of Congress who incited insurrection.

-Should be prosecuted, but the vast majority were peaceful.
+The vast majority were peaceful.

-Condemned it in the strongest terms possible and did so immediately.
+Nobody, everybody that I know rightly condemned what happened, condemned it in the strongest terms possible and did so immediately.

 That can't happen in our nation's capital.